 Therefore, the first step in seeking compensation is to file a claim with the responsible driver’s insurer.
-Your matter is assigned to a claims adjuster, who reviews the information and proposes a dollar value to resolve your claim.
+A claims adjuster is assigned your matter.
+They review the information and propose a dollar value to resolve your claim.

 Through negotiations, you and your Iowa personal injury lawyer may be able to reach a fair, reasonable car accident settlement amount with the insurance company.
 If you cannot come to an agreement, you have the option to file a lawsuit in court.